Engineering-Research-and-Development/iotagent-opcua/doc/manuals/quick_start_guide.md

 OPC-datatype-ByteString=Text
 #END DATATYPE MAPPING OPCUA --> NGSI
 ```
-Using of Auto Configuration create a mapping for all OPC-UA objects (except those with namespace to ignore matching): all OPC-UA variables will be configured as active attributes whereas all OPC-UA methods will be configured as commands.
+Using of Auto Configuration create a mapping for all OPC UA objects (except those with namespace to ignore matching): all OPC UA variables will be configured as active attributes whereas all OPC UA methods will be configured as commands.
 It is possible modify configuration output (config.json file in same path) manually in order to drop some attributes/command or add lazy attributes.

 #### Manual Configuration (editing confi.json file)
 ```